bg

 A House of Cards?
 The Fundamental Risks of Dogecoin

 Finally, Dogecoin has seen limited technical development compared to other major cryptocurrencies.
-While projects like Ethereum are constantly evolving with a vast ecosystem of decentralised applications (dApps), Dogecoin's development has been sporadic.
+While projects like Ethereum are constantly evolving with a vast ecosystem of decentralized applications (dApps), Dogecoin's development has been sporadic.
 It lacks native smart contract functionality, which severely limits its potential use cases beyond simple payments.
 Without a compelling technological roadmap, it risks being left behind as the industry innovates.

 Finding Its Place: Dogecoin Versus the Crypto Titans